HCLarsen/vue-calendar/README.md

 ## To Do

+* Portrait mode styles
+* Add events display
 * Accessibility
-* Colour control for arrow icons
-* Add styles for MonthView in portrait mode

 ## Contributions